canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

     taskset -c <CPU-NUM[s]> <COMMAND-TO-REAL-TIME-APP>

-Or also attach to a already running process:
+Or attaching to an already running process:

 .. code-block:: bash